andrewburger/andrewburger.github.io/_posts/2024-02-02-notes-100-days-of-swiftui-35.md

 This session marks the completion of second consolidation project with [SwiftUI](https://developer.apple.com/documentation/swiftui) based on previous projects.
 I have a working app for the milestone project but did not complete all optional learning components.
 I will update this note when I do.

 I really like building out the core application, the screens, and its logic in an incremental fashion using Xcode Preview.
-The resulting visual prototype is helpful for quick but disposal prototypes that are also easy to debug right away.
+The resulting visual prototype is helpful for quick and disposal models that are also easy to debug right away.

 The project took longer than expected because I did not have the requisite attention and less control of my current schedule.
 [Getting into the flow while coding](https://github.blog/2024-01-22-how-to-get-in-the-flow-while-coding-and-why-its-important/) is an important success factor for deep learning with complex code components.
 Some research suggests that these basic principles can help: